 Pacific McGeorge Scholarships

 Pacific McGeorge School of Law awards a considerable number of scholarships.
 Many of these awards are made available by the allocation of University general funds, as well as the generosity of donors by means of endowed funds and alumni contributions.
 Financial aid, in the form of scholarships and fellowships, is based on full-time enrollment, financial need, academic merit and personal achievement.
-Scholarships and fellowships are considered a component of the student's financial aid award and cannot exceed the cost of tuition.
+Scholarships and grants, when combined cannot exceed the banded rate of tuition.

 There are three types of scholarships: